awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

   If your bucket is in the EU \(Frankfurt\) region, you can also use the following format:

   `bucket-name.s3.eu-central-1.amazonaws.com`
 + The files must be publicly readable unless you secure your content in Amazon S3 by using a CloudFront origin access identity\.
-For more information, see [Using an Origin Access Identity to Restrict Access to Your Amazon S3 Content](private-content-restricting-access-to-s3.md)\.
+For more information, see [Restricting Access to Amazon S3 Content by Using an Origin Access Identity](private-content-restricting-access-to-s3.md)\.

 **Important**
 If the origin is an Amazon S3 bucket, the bucket name must conform to DNS naming requirements\.
 For more information, go to [Bucket Restrictions and Limitations](http://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) in the *Amazon Simple Storage Service Developer Guide*\.